 Under the Foreign Account Tax Compliance Act ("FATCA") and Treasury Regulations, a 30% withholding tax ("FATCA withholding tax") generally will apply to payments of interest (and any payment of principal representing OID) on a Note after June 30, 2014, and gross proceeds from the disposition or redemption of a Note (which includes principal payments) after December 31, 2016, in each case for Notes issued after June 30, 2014 and payments that are made to foreign financial institutions and certain other non-financial foreign entities.
 The FATCA withholding tax would not be imposed on obligations that are outstanding on July 1, 2014 (and that are not significantly modified after June 30, 2014).
 The FATCA withholding tax generally will not apply where such payments are made to (i) a foreign financial institution that enters into an agreement with the IRS to, among other requirements, undertake to identify accounts held by certain U.S. persons or U.S.-owned foreign entities, report annually information about such accounts and withhold tax as may be required by such agreement; or (ii) a nonfinancial foreign entity that certifies it does not have any substantial U.S. owners or furnishes identifying information regarding each substantial U.S. owner.
-Application of the FATCA withholding tax does not depend on whether the payment otherwise would be exempt from U.S. withholding tax under an exemption described under "-Non-U.S. Persons-Interest and OID" or as capital gain.
+Application of the FATCA withholding tax does not depend on Non-U.S. Persons-Interest and OID" or as capital gain.
 If the Notes were "significantly modified" on or after July 1, 2014 in such a way that they were considered to be re-issued for U.S. federal income tax purposes, the grandfathering provision would no longer apply and the FATCA withholding tax would apply to interest payments and gross proceeds as described above.